 Of the $2.2 billion the government collected in 2020 in settlements and judgments from FCA violations, the overwhelming majority (more than $1.6 billion) arose from actions initiated by whistleblowers.
 FCA incentives most likely contribute to the prevalence of whistleblower-initiated actions.
 The FCA awards whistleblowers 15% to 30% of the amount the government collects.
 In 2020 alone, the government paid approximately $309 million to 672 FCA whistleblowers, which comes to an average award of more than $450,000 per whistleblower.

 The DOJ’s broadening of the FCA to cover cybersecurity deficiencies, in effect, now makes every employee a potential cybersecurity auditor with a substantial financial interest in the successful prosecution of the organization.
-Because most healthcare organizations are subject to this increased FCA enforcement, it is more important than ever for organizations to ensure that their cybersecurity protocols and breach response plans are sufficient.
+Because most healthcare organizations are subject to this increased FCA enforcement, it is more important than ever for organizations to ensure that their cybersecurity breach response and protocol plans are sufficient.

 Healthcare organizations can follow these compliance tips to decrease their likelihood of violating the cybersecurity aspects of the FCA.

-1. Determine if your organization is subject to the FCA
+Determine if your healthcare organization is subject to the FCA

 Because the FCA only applies to organizations that are government contractors or those that receive federal grants, healthcare organizations should first determine whether they fit in either category and are thus subject to the FCA.
 Most healthcare organizations will be subject to the FCA as government contractors because they treat Medicare/Medicaid patients.

-2. Verify that your organization’s cybersecurity protocols are sufficient and all cybersecurity representations are accurate
+Verify that your organization’s cybersecurity protocols are sufficient and all representations are accurate

 Healthcare organizations should verify that they meet and adhere to all cybersecurity requirements in government contracts to avoid FCA allegations over failing to implement adequate cybersecurity protocols or misrepresenting the adequacy of the organization’s cybersecurity measures.
 A resource for Medicare/Medicaid cybersecurity requirements can be found on the Centers for Medicare & Medicaid Service (CMS) website.